 Management of the entire PEL updating process.
 It is anticipated that some substances of relatively low priority deemed by the Division to warrant revision but involving little controversy or technical difficulty may be considered by the committee, and possibly included in a proposal to the Standards Board, along with others of higher priority and greater difficulty, in order to manage the workload of the PEL Advisory Committee and Division staff.

-C. advisory will
+C. An initial advisory meeting will be held to review the entire list of substances to be considered.

 The list and prioritization of substances developed by Division staff, as noted in section